o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/web-communicator-creating.md

 ---
-description: ' Use the Web Communicator cloud gem in &ALYlong; to send messages to game editors and clients. '
+description: ' Use the Web Communicator cloud gem in Amazon Lumberyard to send messages to game editors and clients. '
 title: Communicating to Clients from a Cloud Gem
 ---